westtrade/belfast/README.md

-# Blfast - it was Blazingly Fast Stack!
+# Belfast - it was Blazingly Fast Stack!

 ---